cruessler/blog/_posts/2020-04-15-using-a-raspberry-pi-to-get-access-to-wifi.md

 > Reboot and ensure it still functions.

-Now, your machine will automatically get an IP address when it is connected to the Rapsberry, and it will, assuming the Pi is itself connected, use that connection to access the internet.
+Now, your machine will automatically get an IP address when it is connected to the Raspberry, and it will, assuming the Pi is itself connected, use that connection to access the internet.

 [rpi-forum-howto]: https://www.raspberrypi.org/forums/viewtopic.php?t=132674